 Valium Withdrawal is Very Uncomfortable

-Valium withdrawal symptoms are quite similar to the withdrawal effects of alcohol.
+Valium withdrawal symptoms are pretty similar to the withdrawal effects of alcohol.
 Both are probably the worst withdrawal you could experience and the only one you could die from if you don’t undergo supervised medical detox.
-You can feel anxious and have flu-like symptoms.
-They can be severe or mild, and they can come and go.
+You can feel anxious and have flu-like symptoms, and they can be severe or mild, and they can come and go.

 Since Valium is a long-acting benzodiazepine, it has a long half-life from 30 to 40 hours, so it can take a while for the withdrawal symptoms to start.
 It can start from two to seven days after the last time you took the drug.
 The withdrawal symptoms can last on and off from two to eight weeks.
 The withdrawal symptoms of Valium will affect you physically and mentally.

 - Troubled sleeping (nightmares, waking in the night)

 - Loss of appetite

 - Tinnitus (ringing in the ears or hearing a sound that isn’t there)